generikvault/vertical-limit/README.md

-# Vertical Jump
+# Vertical Limit

-Vertical Jump provides commands to control cursor and selection based on the block structure of the document.
-All commands are multi cursor compatiple.

-## Definition of Block

-A Block consists of line up text lines with the same indentation.
-Empty lines are consideres as indented by `-1` so that they seperate unindented lines.
+Vertical Limit is a collection of commands to modify, select and navigate text blocks in order to unlock the full potential of working with multiple cursors.

 ## Features

+### Cursor Navigation

-Vertical Jump provides commands to:
+Vertical Limit provides cursor navigation commands to:

 - jump to the first line of a block.
 - jump to the last line of a block.